Elphel/elphel393/README.md

-For developers: **To have SSH access to all Elphel's repositories clone this project using SSH**
+Note for developers: **To have SSH access to all Elphel's repositories clone this project using SSH**
 # elphel393
-Scripts for fetching and setting up build environment for elphel393 camera images, it clones and configures several individual repositories, such as
+The project contains scripts for fetching and setting up build environment that will generate firmware images for Elphel393 camera systems.

+It clones and configures several individual repositories, such as
 * https://git.elphel.com/Elphel/linux-elphel
 * https://git.elphel.com/Elphel/x393
 * http://git.yoctoproject.org